dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/3-Scheduling-the-StorageLoader.md

 The shell script [`/4-storage/storage-loader/bin/snowplow-storage-loader.sh`] [combo-bash] runs EmrEtlRunner, immediately followed by StorageLoader - i.e. it chains them together.
-At SnowPlow, this is the scheduling option we use.
+At Snowplow, this is the scheduling option we use.

 If you use this script, you can delete any separate cronjob for the EmrEtlRunner alone.